Surg-Dev/writeups/Cybergames2021/Two's Compliment.md

 *That's a little on the nose, isn't it?*

+Shellcode, is a string of bytes that encode assembly instructions to run `/bin/sh` or any other shell program, so that an attacker can get out of a program and instead have full navigation and control over the host computer.

-I tried entering "A" and it returns with "Bad Character found".
+Moving onto enumerating input, I tried entering "A" and it returns with "Bad Character found".
 If I enter "B", it segfaults.
 Entering a string of As returns bad character, a string of Bs segfaults, Cs are bad characters, so on.
 At this point I put together that the program only accepts even bytes for input (as 'A' is `0x41`).

 I wanted to double check my thoughts, so I opened up the challenge file in cutter (a radare2 and ghidra based decompiler), and sure enough, it did just that.